SithumW/Smart_Classroom_Resource_Controller/README.md

 ## Overview

 In a modern classroom, efficient control and management of resources play a crucial role in enhancing the learning experience.
-The Smart Classroom Resource Controller is designed to streamline the utilization of various resources such as lights, projectors, and other smart devices.
+The Smart Classroom Resource Controller is can be improved to streamline the utilization of various resources such as lights, projectors, and other smart devices.

 ## Features